Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

-{\bf Mutual information maximization:} The utility is defined as $\mathcal{U}(Y;\hat{X}) = I(Y;\hat{X})$, measuring the shared information between the target variable $Y$ and the unlearning outcome $\hat{X}$.
+{\bf Mutual information maximization:} The utility is defined as $\mathcal C(Y;\hat X,Z)=-I(Y;\hat X,Z)$, measuring the shared information between the target variable $Y$ and the unlearning outcome $\hat{X}$.
 This objective is widely applied in classification methods such as decision trees \cite{criminisi2012decision} and in deep learning techniques, including Deep InfoMax \cite{hjelm2018deepinfomax} and information bottleneck methods \cite{alemi2017vib}.
-The corresponding optimization problem, \textit{Mutual-Information-Maximized Feature Unlearning}, is given by $\sup_{\hat{X} = f(X,Z)} \{I(Y;\hat{X}): \hat{X} \perp Z\}$.
-Since $I(Y;\hat{X}) = H(Y) - H(Y|\hat{X})$, this problem is equivalent to minimizing the conditional entropy $H(Y|\hat{X})$.
-As a result, it provides an optimal solution for utility preservation with respect to any target variable $Y$.
+The corresponding optimization problem, \textit{Mutual-Information-Maximized Feature Unlearning}, is given by Since $I(Y;\hat X,Z)=H(Y)-H(Y\mid \hat X,Z)$, this problem is equivalent to minimizing the conditional entropy $H(Y|\hat{X},Z)$.